-I guess the most concise way I can describe my artistic process is that I use light and sound to understand and interpret the world around me.
+The most concise way I can describe my artistic process is to use light and sound to understand and interpret the world around me.
 Creating this way helps me achieve a sense of balance.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.

 The Art Storefronts Organization has verified that this Art Seller has published information about the archival materials used to create their products in an effort to provide transparency to buyers.

 WARNING: This merchant has removed information about what materials they are using in the production of their products.
 Please verify with them directly.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.